GT-GillesTeuwen/COS341-P1/README.md

 5. Click "Go."
 6. Navigate using the tabs.
 7. The final minimal DFA XML is displayed in the last tab.
+8. An xml file is created with the (modified) regular expression as the name.
 Note: The GUI mode is recommended for ease of use.

 ![Screenshot of GUI](https://github.com/GT-GillesTeuwen/COS341-P1/blob/master/COS341-P1_GUI.PNG)